flancian/garden/Democracy.md

 - A [[democratic revolution]] could work like this:
   - Any entity with [[good intent]] can call for elections in any country or territory with good arguments.
+The election results, of course, may or may not stand in practice depending on the kind of [[state]] that is in control of said territory most fully and other [[material conditions]], ever changing.